THCLab/dkms-demo/README.md

 ## Usage

-Run `docker compose up` to start a simple network of 3 Witnesses, 1 Watcher, and 1 Mesagkesto.
+1. Run infrastructure using `docker compose up`.
+It starts a simple network of 3 Witnesses, 1 Watcher, and 1 Mesagkesto.
-To build a Rust binary, run `cargo build --release`.
-Then, you can run scripts from the `scripts` folder.
+2. Build CLI binary, run `cargo build --release`.

+### Tests

+Navigate to the `scripts` dir and run the scripts.

 # Repository structure